Our sensor principle for your measurements

 Distance between sensor module and target object

-To achieve a reliable torque measurement, the sensor module does not have to touch the test object; the sensor can be up to 1mm from the measuring point.
+To enable reliable torque measurement, the sensor module does not need to touch the test object.
+The sensor can be dimensioned with a distance of up to 1mm from the measuring point.

 Multidimensional sensors